-Pam Glew, born in 1978, is a Brighton based artist best known for her unique bleaching technique on fabric.
+Pam Glew, born in 1978, is a Brighton based artist best known for her distinctive paintings on fabric.
 Glew started making artwork on flags and textiles around 2007 as a response to war, notably 'Afghan Girl' later appeared on the front cover of Le Monde Newspaper.

-Flags, quilts and brocade are used to explore and question how identity is constructed by our place of birth and the countries we inhabit.
+Flags, quilts and brocade are used to explore and question how identity is constructed by the places we inhabit.
 The use of textiles; washing, dyeing and sewing cloth and images of women are used to highlight the minority of women documented in art history.

-The artist has shown internationally in 6 major solo shows and over 100 group exhibitions, alongside such artists as Damien Hirst, Tracy Emin and Peter Blake.
-She has exhibited at Goss- Michael Foundation Dallas and Honolulu Museum of Art and has been shown at major art fairs in London, New York, Miami, Amsterdam and Korea.
+The artist has shown internationally in 8 major solo shows and over 100 group exhibitions, alongside such artists as Damien Hirst, Tracy Emin and Peter Blake.
+She has exhibited at Dallas Contemporary and Honolulu Museum of Art and has been shown at major art fairs in London, New York, Miami and Korea.
 Her work has appeared in print publications including Le Monde (France), Neo2 (Spain), The Telegraph (UK) and The Independent (UK).

 Pam Glew has produced commissions for Armani, Ralph Lauren, MTV and Microsoft and she has enjoyed collaborations with photographers Terry O'Neill and Bill Wyman from The Rolling Stones.
 Her work is housed at Saatchi & Saatchi London, Red Bull and Mitsubishi Bank and can be found in private collections worldwide.